RobustBench/robustbench/README.md

 We plan to extend the benchmark to other threat models in the future: first to other Lp-norms and then to more general perturbation sets
 (Wasserstein perturbations, common corruptions, etc).

+Robustness evaluation *in general* is not straightforward and requires adaptive attacks ([Tramer et al., 2020](https://arxiv.org/abs/2002.08347)).
+Thus, in order to establish a reliable *standardized* benchmark, we need to impose some restrictions on the defenses we consider.
+In particular, **we accept only defenses that are
+1. differentiable (almost everywhere),
+2. have a fully determinstic forward pass (i.e. no randomness) that
+3. does not have an optimization loop.** Usually, defenses that rely on these 3 mechanisms make gradient-based attacks harder but do not substantially improve robustness ([Carlini et al., 2019](https://arxiv.org/abs/1902.06705).

 **`AdvBench`** consists of two parts:
 - a website with the leaderboard based on many recent papers (plots below 👇)
 - a collection of the most robust models, **Model Zoo**, which are very easy to use for any application (see the tutorial below after FAQ 👇)